Could coffee be part of your morning diarrhea problems?

 A lot of people have chronic morning diarrhea.
 I wonder if that’s because the first thing that hits their digestive tract is a hot cup of bowel stimulant.

-I know for years I drank coffee with cream and sugar first thing every day.
+I know for years I drank coffee with cream (Are you lactose intolerant?) and sugar first thing every day.
 I could feel the caffeine getting my bowels rumbling after just a few minutes.
 It wasn’t a problem at first but then coffee and diarrhea started becoming a morning routine.
 I didn’t make the connection right away though.

 Why might coffee cause diarrhea?